 Piazza della Madonna dei Monti is a great square to get a drink and sit at the fountain.
 If you are on a budget, you can buy from the store and sit outside, which is legal.

 The Spanish Steps and their surrounding neighborhood are widely regarded as the most beautiful part of Rome.
 Neoclassical buildings in beautiful condition line the streets here.
 It’s home to most of the major attractions that first-time visitors to Rome want to see, so staying here is advantageous.

 Simply walk out the door and find yourself instantly immersed in the gorgeous and historic heart of the Eternal City.
 This is the main shopping district in Rome.
 Via Condotti hosts some of the best haute-couture shopping in Europe, which is ideal for all fashionistas.
 Some of the most expensive hotels are found here, but we’ve also included lots of affordable places to stay in Rome.

 Hotel de Russie

 €€€€+ | 5 Star | Timeless Luxury | Piazza del Popolo

 Hotel de Russie has been one of the most popular hotels in Rome for VIPs for decades.
-It has been frequented by Bruce Springsteen, Sting, and other international celebrities too.
+Bruce Springsteen, Sting, and other international celebrities have been here.
 The hotel is designed in classic Italian style featuring clean lines, pops of bright color, and open sightlines of the city.

 Hotel de la Ville